SiddhantSingh1234/Code-Canvas-Web-Development-Task-2/README.md

-I have not yet completed my project.
+My project is almost completed.
 I am really sorry for any inconveniences.